 For more details, you also can check this Mount Kailash trekking map and Ngari map.

-September and October is the best season for Kailash yatra.
-Generally speaking, May to October is suitable to travel to Mt.Kailash, except for the rainy season with the most rain in July and August.
-Every year, April 15th of Tibetan calendar is the date of the birth, completion and nirvana of Buddha Shakyamuni, which is called the Saga Dawa festival.
+September and October is the best season for Kailash Yatra.
+Generally speaking, May to October is suitable for travel to Mt.Kailash, except for the rainy season with the most rain in July and August.
+Every year, April 15th of the Tibetan calendar is the date of the birth, completion and nirvana of Buddha Shakyamuni, which is called the Saga Dawa festival.
 There will be a Mani flag hanging ceremony at the entrance of Kailash.
 Tibetan Buddhism believes that this day the merits and virtues of trekking around the mountain are higher than those of ordinary days, so this day would be very lively.

 Kailash Mansarovar Yatra: Once in A Lifetime Experience

 Kailash Mansarovar is a pilgrimage site nestled in the Himalayas in Tibet.
 Over the years, Yatris across the world come to witness its mystical beauty.